Raptyyy/rapty_ac_vr_guide/README.md

 You can also test using the VRS presets if those work better for you.

 **Corners masking optimization** Recommended to keep this one `enabled`.
 Also known as [Hidden Area Mesh](https://forum.il2sturmovik.com/topic/81723-enable-the-use-of-ham-hidden-area-mesh-in-openvr/), it allows your GPU to not waste time rendering parts of the image that you wouldnt be able to see because of how the lenses work.
+Disable this if the black shape in the VR mirror (game window) is not wanted.

 **Custom VR HUD rendering** Recommended to keep this `enabled` as it makes the HUD work better in VR